Coast and Waterways

 Stage 3

 Stage 3 commenced in July 2022 and will involved workshopping the draft management actions with impacted stakeholders and the broader community.
-THe feedback from these workshops is now sitting with all stakeholders responsible for implementation for "in principle" support.
-While the focus of this stage will be on refining management actions for extreme and high-risk hazards and issues, all the draft management actions will be subject to review ahead of the draft CMP going on public exhibition in Stage 4.
+The feedback from these workshops was then sent to all stakeholders responsible for implementation for "in principle" support.
+The focus of this stage is on refining management actions for extreme and high-risk hazards and issues, all the draft management actions will be subject to review ahead of the draft CMP going on public exhibition in Stage 4.

 Water Quality